-- Help students understand your expectations for their participation. - Become more aware of your biases. - Know your students and get their input throughout the semester. - Treat all students equitably. - Diversify teaching methods to include different learning modalities. - Rethink and diversify what is included in classroom participation. - Discuss issues of inclusion with your teaching colleagues.
+- Become more aware of your biases. - Build relationships with your students and get their input throughout the semester. - Treat all students equitably. - Diversify teaching methods to include various learning modalities. - Rethink and diversify your definition of classroom participation. - Help students understand your expectations for their participation. - Discuss issues of inclusion with your teaching colleagues.

-Help Students Understand Expectations for Class Interactions (Page 19 of 31)
+Help Students Understand Expectations for Class Interactions (Page 18 of 30)